WalletScrutiny/WalletScrutinyCom/_bearer/kreypto.customqrkeychain.md

 ## Analysis

 There was no mention of how the provider treats the private keys - only the public keys.
 The product was never launched and the domain kreypto.com was never registered.
 There are no social media imprints for this project.
-This further proves that the product is **vaporware**.
+This product is **vaporware**.